zukunft/zukunft.com/docs/llm/pending.md

 ### triple

-add the missing db fields to the triple add and edit views: a language selection (language_id, preselected with the user language), the given name (name_given) as its own field beside the generated name (name_auto, display-only) so the user sees the difference and can empty the given name to fall back to the generated one, the condition formula selection (triple_condition_id) and, for users whose profile passes can_set_code_id, the code_id field; show the non-changeable fields impact and inactive as display-only info in the edit view next to the existing usage component

-show the missing db fields in the triple default view: the defining link as an explicit from phrase, verb and to phrase line (today only the combined name is shown in the title), the weight, the condition formula, the phrase type, the language and the share and protection status
+show the missing db fields in the triple default view: the weight, the condition formula

 ### verb